ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 ## 2.0 Terminology

-* Target Variable - The variable of interest that the method is working on.
-* Group - How the data has been broken into subsets.
 * Contributor - A member of the sample; identified by a unique identifier.
 * Record - A set of values for each contributor and period.
+* Target Period - The period which requires imputation to be applied.
+* Target Variable - The variable of interest that requires data values to be imputed.
+* Target Record - A contributor's record in the target period.
+* Grouping - The variable used to group the data for the calculation of imputation links.
+Commonly known as the imputation class.
 * Predictive Value - A value used as a predictor for a contributor's target variable.
 * Predictive Record - The record containing a contributor's predictive value.
-* Target Period - The period currently undergoing imputation.
 * Predictive Period - The period containing predictive records; defined relative to the target period.
-* Target Record - A contributor's record in the target period.
+* Auxiliary variable - The variable used as a predictor for a contributor's target variable, where the predictive value is not available (i.e. where the contributor was not sampled in the predictive period).
 * Responder - A contributor who has responded to the survey within a given period.
 * Link - A ratio used as part of the imputation process.
+Commonly known as the imputation link.

 ## 3.0 Introduction

 Ratio of means is a standard imputation method used for business surveys.
+The method imputes for each non-responding contributor a single numeric target variable within the dataset for multiple period simultaneously.
+It uses the relationship between the target variable of interest and a predictive value and/or auxiliary variable to inform the imputed value.
 Due to its robust nature it does not use any form of trimming or outliering.

-The method imputes for a single numeric target variable within each group within the dataset and outputs a separate dataset containing the imputed target variable and other information necessary to use the imputed variable.
+As imputation can be carried out for multiple periods simultaneously, the method can apply forward, backward or construction imputation.
+The type of imputation used will vary for each non-respondent in each period depending on whether data is available in the predictive period.

 ## 4.0 Assumptions

-This method assumes that the auxiliary variable is a good predictor of the target variable.
-This method also assumes that the contributor's target variable value in the predictive period is a good predictor of the target variable in the target period.
-This same assumption is also made for matched pairs' target variable values.
-As such it is assumed that the grouping used groups similar contributors together whilst providing a sufficient number of contributors within each group for robust link calculation.
+This method assumes that the contributor's target variable value in the predictive period and the auxiliary variable are well correlated (i.e. a good predictor) with the target period.

+It is assumed that the grouping used (imputation classes) groups similar contributors together with respect to the target variable, whilst providing a sufficient number of responders within each group (imputation class) for robust link calculation.

 ## 5.0 Method Input and Output